Skip links

 Learn more

 An insider threat in cyber security refers to the risk posed by employees, contractors, or other individuals who have authorized access to an organization’s confidential information, systems, and networks.
-These individuals can maliciously or unintentionally misuse their access to compromise the organization’s security, leading to data theft, espionage, or sabotage.

 Organizations can detect and prevent insider threats by implementing a combination of technologies and best practices, such as user and entity behavior analytics (UEBA), data loss prevention (DLP) tools, access control and monitoring, security information and event management (SIEM), thorough background checks, clear security policies, multi-factor authentication (MFA), and regular security audits.

-Organizations can promote insider threat awareness by conducting regular training sessions and communicating the importance of maintaining security.
 They should also develop a comprehensive security policy that outlines the roles and responsibilities of each employee in relation to data protection and security, and encourage reporting of suspicious behavior or potential insider threats.

-The main types of insider threats include data theft, which involves stealing sensitive information for personal gain or to harm the organization; espionage, where an individual collects and shares confidential information with a competitor or foreign government; and sabotage, which involves intentionally causing damage to the organization’s systems, networks, or reputation.
+espionage, where an individual collects and shares confidential information with a competitor or foreign government; and sabotage, which involves intentionally causing damage to the organization’s systems, networks, or reputation.

 Contact Us For Your Enquiries